The Cartoon Show

 Klon Waldrip has lived in Athens since the ’80s.
 During the day he maps the stormwater infrastructure of Conyers; At night he writes about film and art for Diaboliquemagazine.com.
 Klon publishes a video store-themed zine called Late List, and is a featured artist in Printsploitation magazine.

 Joey Weiser is the author of the Eisner Award-nominated Mermin graphic novel series from Oni Press.
 His comics have appeared in several anthologies including SpongeBob Comics, and the award-winning Flight series.
 His first graphic novel, The Ride Home, was published in 2007 by AdHouse Books.
 He is a graduate of the Savannah College of Art & Design.

 We present for your viewing pleasure a half-dozen videos from recent programs at Athens-Clarke County Library: Moms Demand Action: The Georgia Peach Quilt, Hidden Treasures: A Virtual Tour of the Public Gardens of Athens, Organizing Chaos: The Art of Gunnar Tarsa, Yesterday’s Visions: Warren Manning Master Plan 1925, Lieutenant Flipper’s Trial, and My Vietnam Decision: A Roundtable Discussion.

-Join us at the library on Wednesday, May 2 at 7:00 pm for a slide talk by Shannon Lawhon from the Athens Moms Demand Action for Gun Sense in America group, and a reception for and the opening of an exhibition of The Georgia Peach Quilt, a collaborative effort by Moms Demand Action For Gun Sense in America volunteers in Georgia.
-The finished quilt will be displayed in the library’s Quiet Gallery with photographs of participants along with their own words on why they picked up a needle and thread and began this journey.
+Shannon Lawhon from the Athens Moms Demand Action for Gun Sense in America group discusses The Georgia Peach Quilt, a collaborative effort by volunteers in Georgia.
+The finished quilt was displayed in the library’s Quiet Gallery with photographs of participants along with their own words on why they picked up a needle and thread and began this journey.